9 Best Airplane Snacks for Athletes

 #8 Jerky

 Beef or turkey jerky is a great way for athletes to add protein to their airplane snack options.
-Jerky is also an extremely portable snack that is easy to eat without making a mess.
+Jerky also has the advantage of being a portable snack that is easy to eat without making a mess.

-On average 1-oz of beef or turkey jerky contains 9-12 grams of protein depending on the brand.
-Jerky also contains sodium, which can stimulate thirst and encourage athletes to drink fluid.
+On average, 1-oz of beef or turkey jerky contains 9-12 grams of protein depending on the brand (2, 3).

 #9 Trail Mix

 Trail mix made with assorted nuts and dried fruit is a great snack for athletes to take with them on the airplane.
-Before your trip, take time to pre-pack your favorite trail mix into snack size bags to make it easier to enjoy.
+Before your trip, pre-pack your favorite trail mix into snack size bags to make it easier to enjoy.

 Bonus Airplane Tip for Athletes: Pack an Empty Water Bottle